 A host of multimedia resources, apps and peripherals are available.
 With a robust, fast and safe network students are active and enthusiastic users of the technology which is always at their fingertips.

 Changes are constant and a shift towards real integration of STEM/STEAM is already underway.

-Project-based learning is a natural part of what we do in our classrooms and we are seeking to incorporate challenge-based learning (CBL) across K-6.
-This will provide authentic learning opportunities to publish and interact with broader audiences.
+Project-based learning is a natural part of what we do in our classrooms and we incorporate challenge-based learning (CBL) across K-6.
+This provides authentic learning opportunities to publish and interact with broader audiences.